HousedHorse/asciify/README.md

 ## Usage

-Supply the image name, with extension, as a command line argument.
+Supply a command followed by the image name, with extension, as a command line argument.
-If you supply an image name without an extension, it will assume the image is in `.png` format.
+If you supply an image name without an extension, the program will assume the image is in `.png` format.

+### ASCII Text

 By default, the program prints to `stdout`.
 In order to capture your output in a `.txt` file, run the program using output redirection as follows:

-`$ asciify my_image.png > output.txt`
+`$ asciify txt my_image.png > output.txt`

 Optionally, you can supply a maximum width and a maximum height as follows:

-`$ asciify my_image.png 128 128 > output.txt` produces a maximum size 128x128 version of the ASCII art.
+`$ asciify txt my_image.png 128 128 > output.txt` produces a maximum size 128x128 character version of the ASCII art.

+### ASCII Images

+The program will generate ASCII text from the original image file and then save it as a PNG.

+`$ asciify img my_image.png`

+Optionally, you can supply a maximum width and a maximum height as follows:

+`$ asciify img my_image.png 128 128` produces a maximum size 128x128 character version of the ASCII art image.

+Note that the dimensions of the actual image produced will be larger.